Moon Base Clavius

 Moon Base Clavius is a science fiction board wargame published by Task Force Games in 1981.

 Gameplay

 Moon Base Clavius is a two-player wargame set in the American lunar colony in Clavius Crater in the mid-21st century.
-One player, playing the Soviet Lunar Army, attacks the second player's Air Force at Clavius Moon Base.
+One player, playing the Soviet Lunar Army, attacks the second player's Air Force stationed at Clavius Moon Base.

 Components

 The components of the game are: